 - Separate criminal charges, depending on the circumstances.

 As of November 8, 2016 recreational marijuana use for persons 21 years of age or older is legal in Nevada.
 However, driving under the influence of marijuana is not legal.
 Nevada DUI laws define a person as being under the influence of marijuana if it impairs their ability to safely operate a motor vehicle.
 The state can impose a misdemeanor charge of Marijuana DUI in Nevada (NRS 484C.110) if:

 - A urine sample shows a concentration of at least 10 nanograms of marijuana per ml or 15 nanograms/ml of marijuana metabolite, OR

 - A blood test shows 2 nanograms of marijuana per ml or 5 nanograms/ml of marijuana metabolite.

-When the state of Nevada has indicated that you’re eligible for reinstatement of your license, you’ll need to contact a high risk insurance provider that is licensed in Nevada.
-The agent you choose will attach an SR22 certificate to your auto insurance policy and file it with the Nevada DMV.
-If you need license reinstatement and don’t own a car your agent will file a Nevada Non Owner SR22 certificate.
+At some point after a Nevada DUI laws violation you’ll be eligible for license reinstatement.
+You’ll need to contact a high risk insurance provider licensed in Nevada.
+An agent will attach an SR22 certificate to your auto insurance policy and file it with the Nevada DMV.
+If you don’t own a car, the agent will file a Nevada Non Owner SR22 certificate.